ubucon-asia/2021/content/sessions/hacking_on_unity7_and_unityx/index.md

       linkurl: # Other website link url
       linklabel: # Label for linkurl
 ---
-In this session, I’ll be demonstrating how to set up a build environment for Unity7.
-I’ll then be compiling It live.
-I’ll also be showing how to set up a build environment for UnityX.
+I'll be showing how to set up a build environment for UnityX.
 I’ll then fix some bugs in it and compile it live.
 I’ll also demonstrate how to do a Merge Request on GitLab and package it using qckdeb.
+I'll then be building an Ubuntu Remix live with the Ubuntu Remixes project.
 ### About the speaker
 I'm an official Ubuntu Member and the creator and project lead of Ubuntu Unity and Ubuntu Web Remix.